mrs54/IT266-Midterm/README.md

 -Leveling system: Defeating enemies will increase the players level, and increase their maximum health pool

 -Enemy leveling system: As the player defeats enemies, other enemies on the map will also level up and have an increased health pool.

+-Movement speed increased

+-Crouching increases movement speed even further beyond

+-Base health increased to 200 HP

+-Flavor text added to the Main menu GUI and saving prompts

 -----------------------------------
-            OTHER
+       PERSONAL DELIVERABLES
 -----------------------------------
+-Random weapon drops on enemy death
+-Disable saving
+-Player leveling system
+-Enemy scaling system